-The Queen Elizabeth Hospital (TQEH) is a 303 bed, acute care teaching hospital that provides inpatient, outpatient, emergency and mental health services to a population of more than 250,000 people living primarily in Adelaide’s western suburbs.
+The Queen Elizabeth Hospital (TQEH) is a 355 bed, acute and sub-acute care teaching hospital that provides inpatient, outpatient, emergency and mental health services to a population of more than 250,000 people living primarily in Adelaide’s western suburbs.

-The Information Desk can be found inside the main entrance of the ground floor of the 9-storey hospital building.
+The Information Desk can be found inside the TQEH main entrance on the ground floor.
 This building is known as the Tower Block.

 Is the emergency department the best place for you?